AdriDevelopsThings/knocker/README.md

 ```
 After ttl seconds the port will be blocked again.

+You can configure a other file path to your configuration file by setting the environment variable `KNOCKER_CONFIGURATION_FILE` to the file path.

 # How to use?

 Open a tcp connection to the `knock_listen_address`.
 The tcp connection will be closed after the establishment from the server.
 The open_port is now accessable by your ip address for ttl seconds.